michaelvolpp/neural_process/readme.md

 This code is still in development and thus not all features are thoroughly tested.
 Some features may change in the future.
 It was tested only with the packages listed in ```./setup.cfg```.

 ## License
-This code is licensed under the MIT license and is free to use by anyone without any restrictions.
+This code is licensed under the AGPL-3.0 license and is free to use by anyone without any restrictions.